 Contrary to what many believe Amy Winehouse was not someone who glorified and encouraged drug abuse.

-Her songs actually often showed the darker side to the Rock and Roll lifestyle more than most.
-“You Know I’m No Good” depicts someone who leads that kind of life, as a miserable, depressed no hoper, who ruins everything for herself, and everyone around her.
+Her songs actually often showed the darker side to the Rock and Roll lifestyle more than most such as “You Know I’m No Good”.

 “Rehab” far from telling people not to go to rehab because drinking and partying is fun, depicts someone who drinks because they have nothing else in their lives, no spouse, no job, no friends and has fallen into a rut.
 “I don’t ever want to drink again.
 I just need a friend.”

 More importantly however Amy Winehouse also did attempt to conquer her addictions as well.
-She actually managed to overcome her addictions to drugs, and was clean from them for 3 whole years before her death.
+She actually managed to overcome her addictions to drugs and was clean from them for 3 whole years before her death.
 Sadly however she was never able to overcome he addiction to alcohol.
 Though again she did make attempts to do so, and had even been clean for several weeks before her death.
-Ultimately it was a relapse back into alcoholism that took her life in 2011.
+It was a relapse back into alcoholism that took her life in 2011.

 Many people often see Amy Winehouse as someone who didn’t care about her life and would have always have ended up with her tragic fate.
 I don’t.
 I think she was someone who yes made mistakes, but tried her best to overcome them.

 Someone who had managed to overcome several addictions already and was in the process of conquering another; does not strike me as someone who no longer cared for life.
 I think it could have ended very differently for Amy Winehouse.